 Use a concept or anchor

-A copywriting anchor or concept is when you attach the main topic to an external force, such as:
+Another headline copywriting tip I have is using an anchor or concept.
+This is when you attach the main topic to an external force, such as:

 - “How The Germans Took Over SEO”

 - “Get Your Girlfriend Back With These 3 Texts”

 In these examples, the main topics are SEO and getting your girlfriend back.
 But to make it more exciting, you add an anchor (3 steps) or a concept (The Germans).

 For the first headline, the article might detail how German marketers found secrets to Google’s algorithm, and it exposes their strategies.

 The second one would give the reader three templates for text messages they can send to their ex.